Frequently Asked Questions

 What are the key features of HIES consumer protection?

-The key features of HIES consumer protection include rigorous accreditation for installers, comprehensive dispute resolution services, and ongoing support for consumers, ensuring a safe and reliable experience in home energy installations.
+The key features of HIES consumer protection include rigorous accreditation for installers, comprehensive dispute resolution services, and a commitment to safeguarding consumers in the home energy market.
+This ensures that homeowners can trust the quality and reliability of their energy system installations.

 What are the benefits of HIES consumer protection?